taygumus/mqtt-sn/README.md

 4. Run the simulation.

-5. Results can be found in the CSV file within the `simulations/results` directory.
+5. Results can be found within the `simulations/results` directory.

+## Contributing
+There are certainly opportunities for refinement and enhancement, particularly in terms of method refactorization, overall performance improvements and addressing a few omitted minor functionalities.
+The project meets the academic goals for the final thesis.
+Contributions are warmly welcomed and your input would be highly appreciated.